 Proudly independent, Shameless is a grassroots magazine produced by a team of volunteer staff members.

 Each issue of Shameless entertains and inspires with profiles of amazing women, discussion of the hot topics that concern you most, DIY guides to crafty activities, sports dispatches, the latest in technology, columns on food politics, health & sexuality, advice and more.

 Shameless has been making waves since its launch in June 2004.
 That year, Shameless was named Best New Magazine by Toronto alt-weekly NOW and nominated for two Utne Independent Press Awards (Best New Title and Best Design).
 In 2005, Shameless won an Utne award for Best Personal Life Writing.
 We were nominated again in 2006, for Lifestyle coverage.
 In 2005, cover story “Making The Cut” was nominated for a National Magazine Award.

 Published three times a year, Shameless is available in independent bookstores and Chapters/Indigo locations across Canada and select locations in the United States.

-Sheila Sampath, Editorial Director
+Sheila Sampath, Editorial and Art Director

 Caitlin Blennerhassett, Front of Book Editor